 Pay for your school lunch supplies with a rewards card and use the bonus rewards.
 And since those bonus categories change, that can mean periodically revamping your wallet.

-Two examples: Chase Freedom and Discover It Cash Back both offer 5 percent rewards on up to $1,500 in quarterly purchases following quarterly activation.
+Two examples: Chase Freedom and Discover it® Cash Back both offer 5 percent rewards on up to $1,500 in quarterly purchases following quarterly activation (1 percent thereafter).
 In 2019, Discover included grocery stores from January through March, while Chase earmarked the category for April through June.

 Discover is also giving 5 percent rewards at Target, Walmart.com and Amazon.com from October through December.
 And Chase did the same with warehouse clubs from October through December of 2018.

 While $75 over three months isn’t a ton, it could pay for some school clothes or a new backpack.

 4. Keep hot foods hot and cold foods cold.

 Not only is it more appealing, but it’s also healthier.
 While many offices have break rooms, your child’s lunch will spend the morning in an unrefrigerated locker, backpack or desk.
 So it pays to be careful.

 - For sandwiches, freeze the bread first, says Quinn.
 When lunch time rolls around, that sandwich will be thawed and moist.

 - Freeze juice boxes or milk cartons.
 They’ll thaw by lunch, but in the interim they’ll keep the lunch bag or box cooler.
 You can also pick up reusable “cold packs” to do the same thing.